 My Approach to Helping

-I understand that all people have wisdom and goodness inside of them.
+Most importantly, I understand that all people have wisdom and goodness inside of them.
 Seeds of joy, peace, wisdom, and love all lie inside each human being.
 I see my role as that of an experienced ally and facilitator, helping people come to explore their inner landscape, know themselves more deeply, and befriend themselves whole-heartedly.
 To uncover and follow your heart is a possible and worthwhile personal journey.
-By practicing mindfulness, insight-oriented awareness, getting curious about your experience, identifying and following your values, using creative expression, inner dialogue, and self-compassion we can help you experience more happiness and fulfillment.
 When we know and respect ourselves and are caring for ourselves with loving-kindness, we feel more nourished and able to love others more fully and fairly.
 I respect my clients and their process.
-I enjoy helping others through the dynamic, genuine, and creative process of therapy and coaching.
+I enjoy helping others through the dynamic, genuine, and creative process of therapy.
 Therapy is for anyone who wants to support themselves to heal or grow.

 More Info About My Practice

-My office is located in Downtown Burlingame near 101 and the Caltrain station.
-My San Mateo office is near Hwy 92 and 101.
-I offer in-office, online, and phone appointments.
+*During the Covid-19 pandemic, I am offering online therapy services which can be via video or phone.
+My therapy office is located in Downtown Burlingame near 101 and the Caltrain station.
+I look forward to welcoming clients back to in person therapy once it is safer to do so.
 Feel free to contact me for a free 15-minute phone consultation to discuss your needs and how I can help.

 Specific Issue(s) I'm Skilled at Helping With